Paul-Roux-Phys/BootstrapVirasoro.jl/README.md

 q(x) = \exp(-\pi \frac{K(1-x)}{K(x)})
 \]

 where $K$ is the elliptic $K$ function.
-The inverse of this relation isKac
+The inverse of this relation is

 \[
 x(q) = \left(\frac{\theta_{4}(q)}{\theta_{3}(q)}\right)^{2}